ocpi/ocpi/mod_commands.md

 ## 2. Interfaces and endpoints

-The commands module consists of 2 interfaces, a CPO interface that enables a eMSP (and its clients) to send commands to a Charge Point and an eMSP interface to receive the response from the Charge Point asynchronous.
+The commands module consists of two interfaces: a CPO interface that enables a eMSP (and its clients) to send commands to a Charge Point and an eMSP interface to receive the response from the Charge Point asynchronously.

 ### 2.1 CPO Interface